-However thoroughly you might prepare for an interview in a bid to banish the nerves, you can never rule out the interviewer asking you something quirky that catches you off guard.
-Their objective is to test your ability to think on your feet, so here are ways of handling particular tough queries...
+However, you can prepare for an interview in the interviewer, you can never rule out the interviewer asking you something quirky that catches you off guard.
+Their objective is to test your ability to think on your feet, so here are ways of handling particular tough queries ...

 "Who is your hero and why?"

-One of many testing interview questions unearthed due to research mentioned by iNews, this is intended to assess your values.
+One of many testing interview questions unearthed due to research by iNews , this is intended to assess your values.
 Therefore, choose someone whose beliefs align with your own.

 "Is Batman a superhero?"

-Yes, this has actually been asked at an interview - for a support engineer position at AlphaSights, says Mirror.
-Batman, it could be said, acts like something of a dark superhero, though his very human capabilities might put the "super" part of that equation in doubt.
+Yes, this has actually been asked at an interview - for a support engineer at AlphaSights, says Mirror .
+Batman, it could be said, acts like something of a dark superhero, though his human capabilities might well be the "super" part of that equation in doubt.

 "What's your coping mechanism when you've had a bad day?"

 It's easy to see why an interviewer might ask this.
-Respond with an example of a problem across which you have stumbled and how you proceeded to effectively overcome the issue.
+Respond with an example of a problem that you have stumbled and how you proceed to overcome the issue.

 "What advice would your best friend give you?"

-Answer assertively; for example, by suggesting that your friend would remind you to draw upon strength and skills which they have long known you have.
-However, focus on those qualities of yours relevant to your capability for the job you are seeking.
+Answer assertively; for example, by suggesting that your friend would have you known.
+However, focus on those qualities of yours is relevant to your job.

 "What's the most selfish thing you've done?"

-You might be reticent about revealing a past failing, but you could turn it to your advantage.
-If you admit to having spent too much attention on your career at the expense of your friends and family, explain that you have since remedied the situation.
+You might be reticent about revealing a past failing, but you could turn it into your advantage.
+If you admit to having spent your family, explain that you have been remedied the situation.

-"What would you take to a lonely island with you and why?"
+"What would you like to take a lonely island with you and why?"

 What things in your life do you most value?
 That's basically what this question is asking, so make sure that you answer in line with the particular impression you hope to give.